-The riches are in the niches.
-You’ve heard that phrase 1,000 times, but how do you actually discover your niche?
+Are you niching down in your art business?
+Maybe you should start because as they say: The riches are in the niches.
+Maybe you’ve heard that phrase 1,000 times, but how do you actually discover your niche?
 And why?
 Most business owners make the mistake of casting their net so wide that they dilute their offerings.
 Messages begin to blend in and nothing truly speaks to their potential customer and cuts through the noise.

 I get it!
 Narrowing down your target audience and offer can seem scary and confusing.
 Let’s talk about how and why you should find your sweet spot!